mehulagg/gitlab/doc/ci/yaml/README.md

 #### Release assets as Generic packages

 You can use [Generic packages](../../user/packages/generic_packages/) to host your release assets.
-A complete example of how to do this can be found [here](https://gitlab.com/gitlab-org/release-cli/-/tree/master/docs/examples/release-assets-as-generic-package/).
+For a complete example of how to do this, see the [example in the repository](https://gitlab.com/gitlab-org/release-cli/-/tree/master/docs/examples/release-assets-as-generic-package/).

 #### `releaser-cli` command line